Dispersion | previous | next | feedback |

 - Polarization mode dispersion results from polarization-dependent propagation characteristics.
 It can be relevant in high data rate fiber-optic links based on single-mode fibers.

 - As a result of chromatic dispersion, refraction angles at optical surfaces can be frequency-dependent, leading to angular dispersion.
-This effect can subsequently lead to frequency-dependent path lengths, which can again act like chromatic dispersion.
-This is exploited e.g. in prism pairs or pairs of diffraction gratings for dispersion compensation.
+This is exploited e.g. in spectrometers with prism pairs or pairs of diffraction gratings.
+Also, one can obtain frequency-dependent path lengths, which can again act like chromatic dispersion.
+In that way, prism pairs and pairs of diffraction gratings can be used for dispersion compensation.
 Angular dispersion is also related to the phenomenon of pulse front tilt.